 Log management stopped being a very simple operation quite some time ago.
 Long gone are the “good old days” when you could log into the machine, check the logs, and grep for the interesting parts.
 Right now things are better.
 With the observability tools that are now a part of our everyday lives, we can easily troubleshoot without the need to connect to servers at all.
 With the right tools, we can even predict potential issues and be alerted at the same time an incident happens.

 This is where log analysis tools come into play – especially cloud logging services.
 Cloud logging services aim to provide a service that lets you ship your logs and store them securely, aggregate, and analyze them so that you can take actions based on the current and historical data and correlate it with other information that is part of the whole observability solution – like metrics and traces.

 If you’re interested in such a solution, look no further.
-In this post, we’re going to compare some of the best cloud logging services available out there to help you get started.
+In this post, we will compare some of the best cloud logging services available to help you get started.

 Why Do You Need Cloud Log Management Services

 In the modern software era, it is close to impossible to keep an eye on everything, especially in medium and large-scale systems.
 The number of systems, servers, and IoT devices that are a part of such systems makes it impossible to manually manage, monitor, and analyze their logs.
 Add to those different business requirements, different compliance requirements and we quickly run into a situation where a well configured and maintained log centralization solution is a necessity.

 Keeping the data in-house with one of the available log management tools may seem like an easier and cheaper choice at first, but as the amount of data grows managing the data store used for logs becomes a job on its own.
 It is not unusual to have a dedicated team managing the clusters responsible for the whole observability pipeline – which logs are a part of.